 Vaccine Ingredients and Safety: A Close-Up Look

-Hailed as one of the Ten Great Public Health Achievements in the 20th century by the U.S. Centers for Disease Control and Prevention (CDC), vaccines save an estimated 2.5 million lives every year from infectious diseases.
+Hailed as one of the Ten Great Public Health Achievements in the 20th century by the U.S. Centers for Disease Control and Prevention (CDC), vaccines can help save 2 to 3 million lives every year.

-As a result of vaccinations, diseases like diphtheria, once deadlier than cancer, have been drastically reduced, even eliminated.
-The benefits of vaccines are clear: Routine immunizations given to the 78.6 million children born in the U.S. over the past two decades will prevent 322 million illnesses, 21 million hospitalizations and 732,000 deaths over the course of their lifetimes, according to the CDC.
+As a result of vaccinations, diseases like diphtheria have been drastically reduced, even eliminated.
+The benefits of vaccines are clear: Routine immunizations that have been given to the 78.6 million children born in the United States over the past two decades will help prevent 322 million illnesses, 21 million hospitalizations and 732,000 deaths over the course of their lifetimes, according to the CDC.

 Vaccines work thanks to innovations in biotechnology and chemistry.
 By introducing a modified or “imitation” version of a disease like polio or measles to a person’s immune system, the body is able to recognize and fight off future exposure to the disease.
 As a result, vaccines work with the body’s natural defenses to help it develop immunity to disease.

 To achieve vaccine safety, the U.S. Food and Drug Administration (FDA) regulates the development, testing and licensing of the ingredients used in vaccines through a rigorous multiphase approval process that can take 10 or more years.
 Even after approving a vaccine, FDA continues to monitor its safety.